pedroferreira37/cv/README.md

 Feel free to explore the code and contribute to the project.
 Any feedback, suggestions, or improvements are highly appreciated.
 Let's make a difference together!

+* Vercel not accepts MySQL, I will deploy my database first